davidrpugh/sfi-complexity-mooc/README.md

 Lecture: DSGE vs. Complexity Economics
 A Beginner’s Guide to the DSGE Model
 Material for this lecture is heavily influenced by David Colander’s Macroeconomics (pg.
 293).

-Start with the Bob Solow quote…

-[The DSGE model is] a model in which a single immortal consumer-worker-owner maximizes a perfectly conventional time-additive utility function over an infinite horizon, under perfect foresight or rational expectations, and in an institutional and technological environment that favors universal price-taking behavior.

-Discuss each of the following in turn… single immortal consumer-worker-owner perfectly conventional time-additive utility function perfect foresight or rational expectations universal price-taking behavior

-Generic policy implications of DSGE models…
-Ricardian Equivalence
-Time-Inconsistency/Credibility
-Lucas Critique

-Complexity Approach to Macro

-Consider simple variant of the Cobweb model that clearly demonstrates differences between standard macro mode, DSGE, and complex systems models.
-Standard macro model: Backward looking expectations DSGE model: rational expectations
-Complex systems models: smart people with less than perfect foresight

 ## Additional teaching resources
 Leigh Tesfatsion’s [excellent website](http://www2.econ.iastate.edu/tesfatsi/ace.htm).
 We need to find a way to include more of her work into the course!!!!